open-contracting/deploy/docs/develop/update/firewall.rst

    .. tab-item:: Hetzner Dedicated

-      .. _hetzner-dedicated-firewall:

-      Hetzner provide a free `stateless firewall <https://docs.hetzner.com/robot/dedicated-server/firewall/>`__ for each dedicated server.
+      Hetzner Dedicated provide a free `stateless firewall <https://docs.hetzner.com/robot/dedicated-server/firewall/>`__ for each dedicated server.
 "Stateless" means that the firewall does not store information about connections over time, which is required for HTTP sessions and port knocking, for example.

-      You can configure a Hetzner firewall as follows:

       #. :doc:`Connect to the server<../../use/ssh>`, to reset the server-side firewall after configuring the external firewall
       #. `Log into Hetzner Robot <https://robot.hetzner.com/server>`__